 Physical Trainer/Exercise Physiologist

 Staying active and getting a proper amount of exercise is important in managing diabetes.
 Enlisting the guidance of a professional can help you create an exercise regimen that works for you and help motivate you to stick with it.

-Your diet plays a vital role in managing diabetes, so it’s extremely helpful to enlist a professional—such as a registered dietician—to help craft an eating plan that fits your specific needs.
+Your diet plays a vital role in managing diabetes, so it’s extremely helpful to enlist a professional—such as a certified diabetes educator (CDE)—to help craft an eating plan that fits your specific needs.